Mother Speaks

-Mother Speaks is a 1994 Earthdawn novel written by Christopher Kubasik, and published by Roc Books.
+Mother Speaks is a 1994 Earthdawn novel written by Christopher Kubasik, published by Roc Books.

 Plot summary

 Mother Speaks is a novel in which a spellcaster leaves a note to her sons about past events from their childhood.

 Reception

 Kevin Montanaro reviewed Mother Speaks in White Wolf Inphobia #50 (Dec., 1994), rating it a 4 out of 5 and stated that "For [the price] this isn't a bad book.
 It has a solid story and remains true to the Earthdawn world."